fhdm-dev/scoppy/docs/dso500k-u.md

 ### Trimmer capacitor adjustment

 The green trimmer capacitors on the board were adjusted before the board was shipped but if you find your square waves are not looking very square then adjusting them might help.

-TODO
+Feed a 1kHz square wave into the CH1 input (using jumper wires or 1X probes - do NOT use 10X probes).

+If the waveform displayed in the app doesn't look square then adjust the trimmer capacitor (C15) until it does.
+You'll need a small screwdriver to do the adjustment.
+Screwdrivers like those supplied with oscilloscope probes should work.

 ### Help and Support
 Visit the [FHDM TECH forum](https://fhdm.boards.net/)